Zaglossus attenboroughi

 Zaglossus attenboroughi, also known as Attenborough's long-beaked echidna or locally as the payangko, is one of three species from the genus Zaglossus that inhabits the island of New Guinea.
 It lives in the Cyclops Mountains near the northern coast of the island, which are near the cities of Sentani and Jayapura in the Indonesian province of Papua in Western New Guinea.
 It is named in honour of naturalist Sir David Attenborough.

 It is currently classified as critically endangered by the IUCN, and there had been no confirmed sightings between its initial collection in 1961 and November 2023, when the first video footage of a living individual was recorded.

 Taxonomy

 The early taxonomy of Zaglossus saw several different specimens described as separate species or subspecies, but by the late 1960s, the genus was considered to be monotypic, pending a comprehensive evaluation of collected specimens.
 Subsequent systematic revision of Zaglossus by Flannery & Groves in 1998 identified three allopatric species and several subspecies present within the island.
 These authors established a new species, Z. attenboroughi (Attenborough's long-beaked echidna), to describe a single echidna specimen collected in 1961 at 1600 m near the top of Mount Rara, in the Cyclops Mountains of northern Dutch New Guinea, and named it in recognition of Attenborough's contribution to increased public appreciation of New Guinean flora and fauna through his documentary work.
-In 2022, Flannery and colleagues referred another adult specimen AM M9852 to Z. attenboroughi, which was collected from New Guinea in 1958 and currently housed in Australian Museum.
+In 2022, Flannery and colleagues referred another adult specimen AM M9852 to Z. attenboroughi, which was collected from New Guinea in 1958 and currently housed in the Australian Museum.